Les Rendez-vous d'Anna

 Les Rendez-vous d'Anna (known in English as The Meetings of Anna and Meetings with Anna) is a 1978 drama film written and directed by Chantal Akerman.

 Plot

 Anne Silver, a Belgian filmmaker, is travelling through West Germany, Belgium, and France to promote her new film.
-Along the way, she meets with strangers, friends, former lovers, and family members, all the while traversing an isolating and increasingly homogeneous Western Europe.
-Among the people she meets is her own mother, to whom she talks about falling in love with a woman who she only talks to over the phone now.
-At the end, she is back in her apartment, listening to messages on her answering machine, alone as ever.
+Along the way she meets with strangers, friends, former lovers, and family members, all the while traversing an isolating and increasingly homogeneous Western Europe.
+Among the people she meets is her own mother, with whom she talks about falling in love with an Italian woman.
+At the end she is back in her apartment, listening to messages on her answering machine, alone as ever.
 The calls are from various friends and/or lovers, who express frustration at her unavailability, and also a manager who wants to make sure she shows up for all of her promotional appearances.
 The last message is from her female lover, who is wondering where she is.
 Anne does not call anyone back.